zlogic/mendix-docs/content/en/docs/refguide/modeling/pages/page/_index.md

     1. In the dialog, search for the element you would like to add.
     2. Navigate the list using the up or down arrow keys.
     3. Insert the selected element by pressing <kbd>Enter</kbd> or by clicking on the element from the list.
-    4. The inserted widget/element will become highlighted/selected, and the dialog will close.
+    4. The inserted widget/element will become highlighted/selected, and the dialog will close automatically.
     5. The dialog can also be closed by pressing <kbd>Esc</kbd>.

+   {{< figure src="/attachments/refguide/modeling/pages/page/ui-recommender-dialog.png" alt="UI Recommender dialog" class="no-border" >}}

+> **Note:** The UI Recommender can be enabled or disabled from the `Edit` -> `Preferences` -> `New features` under Page editor Enable UI Recommender.

 ### Viewing Element Properties {#view-properties}